siderolabs/talos/website/content/v1.12/reference/cli.md

-      --config-patch-worker stringArray          patch generated machineconfigs (applied to 'worker' type) --control-plane-port int                   control plane port (load balancer and local API port) (default 6443) --controlplanes int                        the number of controlplanes to create (default 1) --cpus string                              the share of CPUs as fraction (each control plane/VM) (default "2.0") --cpus-workers string                      the share of CPUs as fraction (each worker/VM) (default "2.0") --custom-cni-url string                    install custom CNI from the URL (Talos cluster) --disable-dhcp-hostname                    skip announcing hostname via DHCP
+      --config-patch-worker stringArray          patch generated machineconfigs (applied to 'worker' type) --control-plane-port int                   control plane port (load balancer and local API port) (default 6443) --controlplanes int                        the number of controlplanes to create (default 1) --cpus string                              the share of CPUs as fraction for each control plane/VM (default "2.0") --cpus-workers string                      the share of CPUs as fraction for each worker/VM (default "2.0") --custom-cni-url string                    install custom CNI from the URL (Talos cluster) --disable-dhcp-hostname                    skip announcing hostname via DHCP
       --disk int                                 default limit on disk size in MB (each VM) (default 6144)